Azure/slm-innovator-lab/3_llmops-aistudio/3_3_optimizing/lab3.3_evaluation_en.md

 ---
 layout: default
-title: Lab3.3 Evaluate your models using Prompt Flow to keep optimizing
+title: Lab3.3 Evaluate your models using Prompt Flow to keep optimizing (EN)
+permalink: /3_3_evaluation_en/
 ---

 # Lab3.3 Evaluate your models using Prompt Flow to keep optimizing